nikitavoloboev/data/docs/other/wiki-workflow.md

 I also wrote a [comment that goes in more detail over the ways I update the wiki](https://lobste.rs/s/e5lx5p/what_note_taking_team_wiki_personal_wiki#c_vczr1n).

+I use [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) to search for wiki entry to open/share.
+I plan to improve this system a lot going forward.

 ## Editing on iOS

-I place this [knowledge](https://github.com/nikitavoloboev/knowledge) folder in Dropbox.
-Then I use [Ulysses](https://ulyssesapp.com) iOS app to edit this entire wiki from the app by adding it as an external folder.
-Ulysses indexes the entire wiki so I can jump to any file in the folder in seconds and make an edit.

-I can't however push changes live from iOS so I do that from mac.
+I open the [docs part of the GitHub repo](https://github.com/nikitavoloboev/knowledge/tree/main/docs) folder in [Obsidian Mobile](https://obsidian.md/mobile).
+This lets me edit the wiki on the go.
+Most times I write messages to myself on Telegram and transfer it later to my wiki on mac.

-## Making notes on books
+## Making notes on books/papers

-When reading books, I annotate over the PDF with [PDF Expert](https://pdfexpert.com).
-Once I read the book I transfer the annotations to the markdown file and connect the file to wiki.
-Then write a review on Goodreads and add the review and notes I made to [books](../books/books.md).
+When reading books/papers, I annotate PDF files with [Preview](https://en.wikipedia.org/wiki/Preview_(macOS)) and ePub files with [Books app](https://www.apple.com/apple-books/).
+Once I read the book/paper I transfer the annotations to the markdown file and connect the file to wiki.
+I often write a review on Goodreads and add the review and notes I made to [books](../books/books.md).

+This system needs improvement though and I want to try using [Readwise](https://readwise.io/) and more automation for both reading things more efficiently and taking notes.

 ## Using this wiki